Home › Blog › How to Use Social Media for Delightful Customer Service

 2. Google Analytics

 Google Analytics helps analyze your business data in one convenient location.
 It’s particularly beneficial for tracking ROIs on your social media marketing and customer service and enabling users to build a complete picture of how their brand performs.
+For more insights, check out Google Analytics tips.

 3. Agorapulse